fubar2/toolfactory-galaxy-server/README.md

 ## Security - why this Appliance is not suitable for exposing on the public internet

 See [the notes on Appliance security considerations.](https://github.com/fubar2/toolfactory-galaxy-server/tree/main/compose#readme)

+## Why is the Appliance complicated?

+The ToolFactory is a Galaxy tool, but it installs newly generated tools automatically into the local Galaxy server.
+This is not normally possible because a tool cannot normally escape Galaxy's job execution environment isolation in order to write to the server's configuration files so the new tool appears in the tool menu and is installed in the TFtools directory, in the normal Galaxy tools directory.

+The Appliance is configured so the ToolFactory and the Planemo test tool can use remote procedure calls to do what tools cannot normally do.
+It runs in a separate container.
+Without it, tool installation and testing are difficult to do inside Galaxy tools.
+Use outside the privacy of a developer desktop is strongly discouraged for that reason.